-Top Things to See While Visiting Capitol Reef National Park
+Guide To Visiting Capitol Reef National Park for First Timer’s

-Are you planning on visiting Capitol Reef National Park?
-Capitol Reef is an extraordinary park in southeast Utah.
-Most people quickly drive through on their way to see Bryce, Zion, and Grand Canyon National Parks via Highway 24.
-However, merely driving through on National Scenic Byway 12 (Capitol Reef to Bryce Canyon) may lead you to miss many of this park’s desert gems!
+Capitol Reef National Park is one of my favorite national parks in Utah.
+Most people quickly drive through on their way to see Bryce, Zion, and the Grand Canyon via Highway 24.
+However, just driving through on National Scenic Byway 12 (a.k.a Highway 24’s Capitol Reef to Bryce Canyon) leads you to miss many of the park’s gems.

-If you simply want to road trip through the park on Utah Highway 24 and pull off for a few quick photos it takes about an hour to an hour and a half.
-However, there is so much more to see here!
+If you simply want to road trip through and pull off for a few quick photos it takes about an hour to see.
+However, there is so much more to do.

-Besides driving through on Scenic Byway 12, Capitol Reef has so much to offer.
-Here are all of our favorite things to do and what to see in Capitol Reef National Park.
+Besides driving through on the scenic byway, here are all of our favorite things to do and what you should see your first time.

 View the Petroglyphs

-While you’re near the visitor center, stop and walk over to see the petroglyphs.
+While you’re near the Visitor Center, stop and walk over to the petroglyphs.
 You will see a roadside attraction sign.
-The petroglyphs are on the north side of HWY 24.
+The petroglyphs are on the north side of Highway 24 — you can’t miss them.

 Explore Fruita

 Check out the Fruita District, orchards, and history.
-The trees even have fruit in the summer!
+The trees even have fruit in the summer.
+Sometimes you can see deer roaming around.

 Go Hiking